karthik010902/Perl/README.md

-This repository for perl quick reference.
+  This repository for perl quick reference. now collabrate with nazeer.